3 Inspirational Life Lessons I Learned From Being A Teacher

 Hold on to your fire.

-As an educator, I’m able to witness students, day in and day out, run around, have fun – full of passion and fearlessness.
-As we get older, where do these emotions go?
+As an educator, I can witness students, day in and day out, run around, and have fun full of passion and fearlessness.

 Why is it that as we get older, we can lose our zest for life?
-Is it because we are mature?

-Or, is it because we have become realistic?
-Maybe, it’s because we have bills?
+Or is it because we have become realistic?

 Or that life was simpler as a child?

-If that’s true, then let us think about some people who are regarded as ‘highly successful.’
+If that’s true, let us consider some people regarded as ‘highly successful.’

-These adults thought that they could – despite the failure of the people before them – hoist groups of people thousands of feet in the air and transport them thousands of miles.
+Despite the failure of the people before them, these adults thought they could hoist groups of people thousands of feet in the air and transport them thousands of miles.

-It doesn’t seem like an everyday event, that is done thousands of times a day, routinely.
+It doesn’t seem like an everyday event that is done thousands of times a day, routinely.

-The Wright Brothers were clearly fearless and we’re NOT aiming to be ‘realistic’.
-If they wanted to be realistic they would have walked!
+The Wright Brothers were clearly fearless, and we’re not aiming to be ‘realistic.’

-If Edison wanted to be realistic we would still be burning candles for light!
+If Edison wanted to be realistic, we would still burn candles for light!